 You can also hear the noise of their flipping tails that may hit against something due to their frustration that they cannot dig.

 Moral of the story?
-Just give your beardies a substrate that allows them to do digging behavior.
+Just give your beardies a substrate that allows them to dig whenever they want.

 Do Bearded Dragons Make Noise At Night?